trevorkerney/C-Data-Structure-Libraries/TVector/README.md

 ### void push(const type& obj);

-Inserts a new object at the end of the vector.
+Inserts a new object at the back of the vector.
 Throws error if vector is at maximum size.

 parameters:
 - obj: the object to be inserted into the vector.

 ### void push(const type* objs, const int& size);

-Traverses through an array calling push(obj) on every object in the array.
+Traverses through an array pushing every object into the array.

 parameters:
 - objs: an array of objects.